klausss30/RefurbRadar-frontend/README.md

 **Error**: `Feed file not found for {country}.
 Please run "npm run fetch:feeds"`

 **Solution**: Run `npm run fetch:feeds` to download the feed files.

+### Cache not updating

+**Issue**: Changes to feeds not reflected after refresh

+**Solution**:

+- Click the "Refresh Cache" button to force a reload
+- Clear browser localStorage if needed: `localStorage.clear()` in browser console
+- Cache expires after 30 minutes automatically
+- Each country has its own cache entry

 ### IP geolocation not working